Let’s say I’m making a pot of tortilla soup. I’ve made tortilla soup before and it has always turned out good. This is a low-risk operation.

 Unfortunately, when I serve the pozole for dinner, it’s discovered that my pozole is not good.
 No one, including me, eats very much.
 What’s more, I’ve wasted a whole loaf of homemade bread in addition to wasting the pozole ingredients.

-In this case I mixed a low-risk operation (the bread) into a high-risk operation (the pozole).
+In this case I mixed a small low-risk operation (the bread) into a large high-risk operation (the pozole).
 Now not only do I have to throw out the pozole but I have to throw out the bread with it.

 What atomic commits are